 Mexico’s Strongest Earthquake in a Century Left Dozens Dead

-I scrutinized the map of the damages in the city, wondering if what I captured could still exist today.
-Many collapses were reported in the neighborhood of Condesa where I spent much time writing on a typewriter, baked pies for a friend’s family reunion and, over one particularly cloudy weekend, tried to overcome a bad fever that eventually led me to the emergency room.
+I scrutinize the map of the damages in the city and wonder if what I captured still exist today.
+Many collapses are in the neighborhood of Condesa where I spent much time writing on a typewriter, baked pies for a friend’s family reunion and, over one particularly cloudy weekend, tried to overcome a bad fever that eventually led me to the emergency room.

-Had I published these photos in May, they might have been framed as daily observations of people and objects.
-But after the city and I endured our respective calamities, this simplicity seemed inappropriate.
+Had I sent these photos in May, they might have been published as daily observations of people and objects.
+But now, after the city and I have endured our respective calamities, this simplicity seemed inappropriate.

-Memory is constant reconstruction.
-Am I remembering (forgetting)?
-Whom do I remember (forget)?
-What is this fleeting moment I see?
-Will it recur like the smile on a little girl’s face whenever she runs, or vanish like the lake on which the city was built?
+Whom have I remembered and forgetten?
+What did I see in those fleeting moments?
+Would the same moment repeat like the smile on the little girl’s face, or vanish like the lake on which the city was built?

-When I organize the photos this time, I have omitted the mention of geography and kept what has not dissappeared or altered: the curiosity and freshness that the city and its people gift a stranger.
+I re-organize the photos and omit the mention of geography this time.
+I keep what has not dissappeared or altered: the curiosity and freshness that the city and its people have gifted a stranger.